Your partner in independent health research and socio-economic analyses

 Prof. Anders Green teaches and speaks at several seminars on cancer, epidemiology, health economics and diabetes

-Prof. Anders Green has been invited to teach and speak at different seminars on relevant health topics as epidemiology as a platform for health economics research, costs of diabetes and experiences of cancer in Denmark.
+Prof. Anders Green and the APEHR team have been invited to teach and speak at different seminars on relevant health topics as epidemiology as a platform for health economics research, costs of diabetes and experiences of cancer in Denmark.

-Green A: ”Multinationale studier i farmako-epidemiologisk forskning.
+”Multinationale studier i farmako-epidemiologisk forskning.
 Hvorfor – og hvorfor ikke?”
-Dansk Selskab for Farmakoepidemiologi, Årsmøde, København, 9. oktober 2014.
+Dansk Selskab for Farmakoepidemiologi, Årsmøde, København, October 9th 2014.

 ”Epidemiological modelling as platform for health economics research – illustrated with Danish registry data on diabetes mellitus”.
-Forskningsdag arrangeret af Health Economics Research Centre (HERC), Nuffield Department of Public Health, University of Oxford, 22. maj 2014.
+Forskningsdag arrangeret af Health Economics Research Centre (HERC), Nuffield Department of Public Health, University of Oxford, May 22nd 2014.
 (Requested).